Dean Esteban Zunino attended the World Summit on Political Communication

 Education and Innovation in the Academic Ecosystem

-The dean also emphasized the importance of education and academic innovation, particularly through new graduate programs: “And in that regard, everything we’ve discussed so far boils down to building on our own data and that of others, and to innovation through new programs like the one we’re launching—a master’s degree in government and public affairs communication.”
+The dean also emphasized the importance of education and academic innovation, particularly through new programmes : “And in that regard, everything we’ve discussed so far must be grounded in the analysis of our own data and that of others, and in innovation through new programmes such as the one we are launching, which is a master’s degree in government and public affairs communication.”

-As he explained, this proposal aims to bring together various stakeholders in the field: “It puts forward a proposal that involves key players from the political sphere, the consulting sector, and academia, because I believe it’s important not to be sectarian and to foster dialogue across these sectors.”
+As he explained, this proposal aims to bring together various stakeholders in the field: “It puts forward a proposal that involves key players from the political sphere, the consulting industry, and academia, because I believe it’s important not to be narrow-minded and to foster these connections.”

-He thus highlighted the need to foster greater dialogue between sectors that have traditionally been disconnected: “I believe now is the time to build bridges rather than erect barriers, to create spaces for dialogue that bring together the educational project.”
+He thus emphasized the need to foster greater dialogue among sectors that have traditionally been disconnected: “I believe this is a time to build bridges rather than erect barriers, to create spaces for dialogue that bring the educational project together.”

 A Critical Look at Artificial Intelligence